etclab/akeso-artifact/ARTIFACT-EVALUATION.md

 Afterward, describe how to set up everything and how to verify that everything is set up correctly.

 ### Accessibility (All badges)
->Describe how to access your artifact via persistent sources.
 Valid hosting options are institutional and third-party digital repositories.
 Do not use personal web pages.
 For repositories that evolve over time (e.g., Git Repositories ), specify a specific commit-id or tag to be evaluated.